snaptools2023/automation/README.md

  * Alt-E to end the game/click next after every match/game.
 E for "End this match/game"
  * Alt-A to click the play button on the main screen.
 A for "plAy"
  * Alt-S to retreat/concede.
 S for "Stop playing this round".
- * Alt_Q to mute the opponent.
+ * Alt-Q to mute the opponent.
 Q for "Quiet".

 Alt-Q is the best part of this script.
 If you don't use anything else, that is the best part.
 Simplest way to auto mute opponents.